best garage hooks — wide editorial view of a residential garage wall with metal hooks holding tools, a coiled hose, and a ladder

 Best for: A reader who already owns a Rubbermaid FastTrack rail and wants to add bike storage to it.

 Short verdict: A FastTrack-compatible vertical bike hook with a cast-aluminum gripper that snaps into the FastTrack rail’s C-channel slot.
 50 lb manufacturer-listed, designed for 12″–26″ frame bikes.
-Distinct from Slot 3 (Delta Leonardo) which mounts directly to wall studs.
+Distinct from the wall-stud-mount Delta Leonardo bike hook covered above.

 The cast-aluminum gripper is what makes this a rail-only product.
 Slide the hook along the FastTrack rail, snap it into position, and tighten the locking screw — the hook is fixed at that horizontal position but can be repositioned later by loosening and sliding.
 That repositionability is the rail’s value: as your gear collection changes, you reorganize the wall without re-drilling.
 For more on the FastTrack ecosystem and how a rail compares to standalone hooks, see our roundup of wall-mounted garage storage systems.